shanjng/hyh-dots/README.md

 ## Running the Project on Your Local Machine
 Simply run `ng serve` via your terminal in the root directory of the project.

+Add the `--open` flag afterwards the previous command to have a window automatically oepn with the project.

 ## Quickstart for Deploying to Heroku

 Heroku CLI Method (preferred):